Away With The Steiners

 A book; or something to watch (as well as the world of India going by) on the train.

-It’s always recommended to talk with your doctor before travelling overseas.
-(We obviously can’t give qualified medical advice but can confidently tell you what we pack and recommend for India).
+We obviously can’t give qualified medical advice but can confidently tell you what we pack and recommend for India.

-Along with any specific medications at the time of travel; we carry some basic pain-killers and basic first aid items.
+Along with any specific medications at the time of travel; we carry some basic pain-killers and basic First Aid items.

 If you forget rehydration sachets or anti-diarrhoeal tablets they are available in India and easy to find.

+With time to plan ahead however, we definitely recommend these as part of your travel kit.
 These are things that you are much better to have and not need than to need and not have!

-Clothes – Packing list for India
+Clothes: Packing List for India

 Here is a what is in our packing list for India clothes-wise.